 If all this appears as excessive benevolence to some, it is for Jews much more.
 “It’s tzedakah,” Herb Bridge said, by way of justification.
 “It’s a Hebrew word meaning, ‘justice.’ ” One is expected to give back, but it’s more than generosity, more of an obligation; like tithing, another expectation for Jews.

+For fun, Bridge wheeled his bright yellow 2001 Gold Wing GL1800, Honda’s big six-cylinder road cruiser.
+"It has cruise control, CD, it has everything," he enthused.
 In mid-2005, Bridge’s newest venture was bringing the Dead Sea Scrolls to the Seattle Center, an effort to “mitigate tension between religions ... like the Goodwill Games and Russia.”

 Brother Lost to Benevolence